vl-pixel00/3DReconstruction-Industrial-Project/README.md

+## Disclaimer
+This repository is part of a university assignment and is provided for demonstration purposes only.
+Do not redistribute or reuse the code without permission.

 # Image Generation Tool Optimised for Gaussian Splatting

 A Blender-based framework for generating optimised multi-view datasets and camera matrices for 3D Gaussian Splatting reconstruction.